The mandatory bio where you can learn more than you want about you know who. . .

 Before she let her writing go to the dogs, Susan J. Kroupa won awards for her fiction from such places as the Utah Arts Council Contest, Writers of the Future and the Deep South Writing Competition.
 Her stories have appeared in Realms of Fantasy and in a variety of anthologies, including Bruce Coville’s Shapeshifters.
 Now, she is perhaps best known for her Doodlebugged Mysteries, a gentle cozy series featuring the irrepressible but obedience-impaired sniffer-dog, Doodle.

 What I might add if I thought there was interest. . .

-But now another sound, the siren call, a nearly irresistible magnetic force, tugs her back toward the barren west, that unassailable force known to almost every parent: grandkids.
+Until another sound, a siren call, a nearly irresistible magnetic force, tugged her back to the barren west, that unassailable force known to almost every parent: grandkids.

 How I see myself. . .

 Grandma, writer, amateur photographer, amateur musician, amateur gardener.
 Dog lover, horse lover, book lover, nature lover.

 How my (grown) kids see me. . .

 Taco-maker supreme, sadistic manuscript editor, gaga grandmother, delusional dog lover, erratic driver.